-- After more than a decade of declining energy demand, policy-driven electrification is expected to set New England on a path of electricity demand growth - Heating is the primary driver of peak demand, as New England is expected to shifted to winter peaking in the near term - Electric vehicles are also a significant contributor to electricity demand, as vehicles in operation are forecasted to reach almost 5 million by 2040 - Any additional demand that will come from limited economic growth and demographic expansion is offset by strong energy efficiency measures.
+- After more than a decade of declining energy demand, policy-driven electrification is expected to set New England on a path to rapid electricity demand growth - Heating is the primary driver of peak demand, as New England is expected to shifted to winter peaking in the near term - Electric vehicles are also a significant contributor to electricity demand, as vehicles in operation are forecasted to reach almost 5 million by 2040 - Any additional demand will come from limited economic growth and demographic expansion is offset by strong energy efficiency measures.
 Economic growth is projected to be below the national average, compounded by stagnant population levels and household growth

-In the lower graph the sum of components is lower than the total, as demand coming from non-electrification components is expected to decrease due to modest economic/demographic growth and strong energy efficiency measures.
 Electric vehicles include light duty battery electric vehicles (BEVs) and plug in hybrid electric vehicles (PHEVs).
 Source: S&P Global Commodity Insights, 2024 ISO-NE Long-Term Load Forecast

+- 1. Supply and demand history (Introduction)

 - 2. Introduction to S&P Global power outlook cases

 - 3. Demand growth

 - 4. Supply pathways

-- 5. Power price discussion
+- 5. Wholesale prices under different cases

 - 6. Policy discussion

+7. Appendix
-7.1 Regional insights

-7.2 Supply chain and labor force considerations
+- 7.1 Regional insights - 7.2 Supply chain and labor force considerations